How To Do a Gentle At-Home Ayurvedic Cleanse

 Following is a step-by-step process of how to perform a Kitchari Cleanse.
 Each individual is unique and will therefore need their own particular set of guidelines, so this is just the basic foundational format describing each phase and showing you how the cleanse should flow.

 GENERAL HOW-TO STEPS FOR THE KITCHARI CLEANSE

-About a week or so ahead of the active cleanse, it is highly beneficial and produces a deeper cleansing effect when you remove or dramatically lessen the following:
+About 1-3 weeks ahead of the active cleanse, it is highly beneficial and produces a deeper cleansing effect when you remove or dramatically lessen the following:

 stimulants (caffeine, nicotine)